 The death of his son may have been a factor in Russell Jennings' decision to change the name of the business.
 His brother Stephen Jennings had been dead for some time, and Henry Shailer was an employee, not a stockholder.
 If there were other investors, their stake was minor.
 For all practical purposes, the business had become a sole proprietorship, and the name Jennings & Co. no longer fit.
 The Rev. Russell Jennings began marketing operation’s products under his own name.

 Sales of the operation's augers improved and in 1864, Russell Jennings finally retired the massive debt he had taken on to acquire his brother’s business.
-Not one to let grass grow under his feet, the following year Jennings bought the Turner & Day auger factory on the south fork of Pattaconk Brook in Chester, a village three miles from Deep River.
-The site's primary structure, a two story built in 1854 to house the auger-making business of George G. Griswold, was relatively new and in good shape.
+Not one to let grass grow under his feet, the following year Jennings began making augers at the former Turner & Day factory on the south fork of Pattaconk Brook in Chester, a village three miles from Deep River.
+The site's primary structure, a two-story built in 1854 and originally home to the auger-making business of George G. Griswold, was relatively new and in good shape.
 Topped with a cupola housing the factory bell, two hundred-twenty feet long and twenty-eight feet wide, the two-story structure dwarfed the Jennings shop in Deep River.
 Jennings retained his original factory, carrying on business at both sites.(5)

 It is likely Jennings and his manager Henry L. Shailer collaborated in the behind-the-scenes work that resulted in the three patents awarded to Russell Jennings in 1866.(6) The patents protected a swaging machine, dies for the swaging of auger bits, and a hob for cutting the bits’ throats.
 The swaging machine, dies, and hob enabled the firm to meet the demand for its primary product and played a major role in the transformation of a modest business into the era’s leading manufacturer of auger bits.